linxianxi/react-selectable-box/docs/guides/api.md

 ### FAQ

-#### 1.When used with a virtual list, passing in items ensures that items that were unmounted during scrolling will still be selected after the selection ends.
+#### 1.When used with a virtual list, passing in `items` ensures that `block` were unmounted during scrolling will still be selected after the selection ends.
 However, there can be issues when integrating with certain third-party virtual list libraries.
 A better integration can be achieved with [@tanstack/react-virtual](https://github.com/TanStack/virtual).
 If you don't mind not passing in items, it is recommended to use [react-virtuoso](https://github.com/petyosi/react-virtuoso), as it is simpler to use.

 not passing `items`:
 ![before](https://github.com/user-attachments/assets/4ec33cb8-adf5-44da-8573-9e69486c8cb2)